muziejus/transverse/index.md

 Note: Because we’re not in Königsberg, and most of the applicable bridges have been destroyed anyway, we can’t actually get drunk and totter from bridge to bridge.
-I’ve sort of made an approximation of what could follow here, but the key is that the challenge you’re discussing with your classmates can take several forms.
+I’ve sort of made an approximation of what could follow here, but the key is that performing the challenge you’re discussing with your classmates can take several forms.

 ---